BOLDER – standard with Self-Bailing Floor — the Only Way to Go

 This is not your average pack raft.
 River trips with packrafts have always involved numerous pull-outs along the way.
 You had to find somewhere to stop that’s not too slippery, get out, dump your boat, and get back at it.

-Some of our customers asked us: “Why can’t you make a packraft with a self bailing floor, just like the big rafts?”
-Well, we did!
+Some of our customers asked us: “Why isn’t there a packraft with a self bailing floor, just like the big rafts?”
+Well, here it is!

 Comments from those who have plunged:

 “No let up, blasted every hole”

 “With all those holes in the floor it seems to self bail instantly”

 The BayLee 1 is still offered with the attached spray skirt, and the skirt does slow the water entry down.

 But for the extra 1 ½ lbs we suspect that most people will go for the freedom to run a whole river without dumping — with the self bailing floor.

 The BEAST is set to conquer a variety of wilderness endeavors.
 Rowing frame and oars are optional add-on’s, with attachment points in place.
 The BEAST tube fabric is 210 denier urethane coated nylon.
 Floor fabric is an 840 denier urethane coated ballistic nylon.
 The self-bailing floor is constructed with five separate inflatable tubes within an abrasion resistant fabric sandwich.

 The BEAST features self-bailing floor, inflatable seat back + bottom, two gear slings, perimeter line, skeg, foot brace, double action pump, repair kit, stuff sack.